Kerri0581/Hello-world/README.md

 <p>Certificate 2 in Security Operations 2005 and Certificate 3 in Security Operations in 2008.
 Completed Senior First Aid in October 2018.Completed Management Diploma through Evocca College in 2015.
 Completed Accounting Diploma through, Australian College of Commerce and Management in 2016.
 Started Bachelor of Business (Financial Planning) through OUA in 2018. </p>

 <h2>Interesting fact about me:</h2>
-<p>I have had a story about me published in Take 5 Magazine in 2014, which is also published online for a health magazine in Dubai. </p>
+<p>I have had a story about me published in Take 5 Magazine in 2014, which is also published online for a health magazine in Dubai.
+As i suffer from a rare disease call Trigeminal Neuraliga, only 1 in every 15,000 people are diganosed with it, it is the worst pain known to man kind, google it see for yourself :) . </p>

 <h2> Information Technology:</h2>
 <p>I first became interested in IT when I was in year 10 at Balaklava High School in 1997.
 A fellow student and I were appointed as IT monitors for our newly built computer room.
 When the computer room was established, we both had to set all the computers up, install all running programmes ready for students to use.
 As monitors of the computer room we were monitoring internet usage of the students ensuring that they were not researching prohibited things.
 We were also appointed as troublshooters for any issues a student may have had with their computer.
 We would help solve any issues that arose with the computer.
 I lost interest in IT when I moved away from home to study year 12 at another school.
 My rebellion started and my interest withered with it. </p>